 There are a number of costs associated with a burial, potentially including purchasing a new grave or reopening an existing grave as well as replacing and/or updating existing memorials.

 It is important that you are aware of the rules and regulations surrounding the burial ground where you are thinking of having a burial, particularly if you have very set ideas about memorialisation or other items that you may wish to place on the grave.
 Churchyards have quite rigid rules regarding choice of size and material for headstones, as well as inscriptions.

 Environmentally friendly burial grounds can have very strict planting policies and memorial restriction and even some local authority cemeteries have varied rules on items such as solar powered lights, wind chimes and soft toys etc.

 Additional local charges may also be made for the exclusive right of burial, meaning that no further burials can take place in that grave without your permission.
-This is sometimes required if you plan to erect a memorial, but Rosedale can consult and advise you on local charges.
+This is sometimes required if you plan to erect a memorial and Bierton and Woods will consult and advise you on local charges.